Sakuraikengo/CPS/README.md

 # CPS
-Simulated Data which was used in the "Cross Potential Selection: A Proposal for Optimizing Crossing Combinations in Recurrent Selection Based on the Ability of Futurely Derived Inbred Lines" was uploaded here.
+Simulated Data which was used in the "Cross potential selection: a proposal for optimizing crossing combinations in recurrent selection using the usefulness criterion of future inbred lines" was uploaded here.
+This paper has been published in G3 Genes|Genomes|Genetics (https://doi.org/10.1093/g3journal/jkae224)
 You can do the same breeding simulation to my manuscript when you douwnload these files.

 ---